zombifier/Pathoschild.StardewMods/ContentPatcher/docs/author-guide/action-editdata.md

 }
 ```

-For a list of simple strings, the key is the string itself.
-[See the example for editing object context tags below](#edit-object-context-tags).
+Editing a list of simple strings works exactly the same way, except that the string itself is the
+key.
+See the [example for editing object context tags](#edit-object-context-tags) below.

 ### Moving list entries
 The order is often important for list assets (e.g. the game will use the first entry in
 `Data\MoviesReactions` that matches the NPC it's checking).
 You can change the order using the
 `MoveEntries` field.
 For example, this moves the `Abigail` entry using each possible operation: